error27/smatch/Documentation/IR.rst

 	* .type: type of the literal & .target

 .. op:: OP_SETVAL
-	Create a pseudo corresponding to a string literal or a label-as-value.
+	Create a pseudo corresponding to a string literal.
-	The value is given as an expression EXPR_STRING or EXPR_LABEL.
+	The value is given as an expression EXPR_STRING.

 	* .val: (expression) input expression
 	* .target: the resulting value
 	* .type: type of .target, the value

+.. op:: OP_LABEL
+	Create a pseudo corresponding to a label-as-value.

+	* .bb_true: the BB corresponding to the label
+	* .target: the resulting value
+	* .type: type of .target (void \*)

 .. op:: OP_PHI
 	Phi-node (for SSA form).